konradkapica/todo-list/README.md

 ## Description

 Simple To-Do List application using JavaScript.
-Add a new task to do, cklick the green button if it is done.
-Use the red butto to remove task from the list.
+Add a new task to do, cklick the green button if it is done and hide done tasks with "Ukryj ukończone".
+You can mark all tasks as 'done' using "Ukończ wszystkie" button.
+Use the red button to remove task from the list.

 ## Technologies